Lawyer Profile Detail

 Renee Reichelt is a partner in our Litigation Group in Calgary, our National Class Actions Group, National Securities Litigation Group, Financial Services Litigation Group and our White Collar Defence and Investigations Group.
 She is also a member of the firm's Board of Partners.

-Her approach to dispute resolution is to develop strategies that are based on a deep understanding of her client’s the business objectives, establishing a structured team-client approach to projects, and striving to mentor junior lawyers.
+Her approach to dispute resolution is to develop strategies that are based on a deep understanding of her client’s business objectives, establishing a structured team-client approach to projects, and striving to mentor junior lawyers.

 Renee practices in a number of corporate commercial litigation areas, including: banking litigation, securities litigation, class action litigation, shareholder disputes and oppression actions, negligence and contract disputes, creditor-debtor disputes, oil and gas litigation, employment matters, land development disputes, and environmental litigation.
 She also routinely acts on matters involving fraud litigation and reputational risk.
 She has extensive experience in litigating and advising clients in the financial services industry, including major banks and brokerage firms.